Python-PyQt/PyQt-builder/doc/pyproject_toml.rst

 <https://www.python.org/dev/peps/pep-0508/>`__.

 **android-abis**
-    TODO
+    The value is a list of target Android ABIs (e.g. armeabi-v7a, arm64-v8a).
     There is also a corresponding command line option.

 **link-full-dll**
-    TODO
+    The boolean value specifies if, on Windows, the full Python DLL should be linked against rather than the limited API DLL.
 There is also a corresponding command line option.

 **py-pylib-dir**
-    TODO
+    The value is the name of the directory containing the target Python interpreter library.
+By default this is determined dynamically from the Python installation.

 **py-pylib-lib**
-    TODO
+    The value is the name of the target Python interpreter library.
+By default this is determined dynamically from the Python installation.

 **py-pylib-shlib**
-    TODO
+    The value is the name of the target Python interpreter library if it is a shared library.
+By default this is determined dynamically from the Python installation.

 **qml-debug**
-    TODO
+    The boolean value specifies if the QML debugging infrastructure should be enabled.
 There is also a corresponding command line option.

 **tag-prefix**
-    TODO
+    The value is the prefix of the timeline tag to use (with the Qt version automatically appended).
+By default the value of the ``name`` key in the ``[tool.sip.metadata]`` section of :file:`pyproject.toml` is used with any leading ``Py`` removed.

 **target-qt-dir**
-    TODO
-    There is also a corresponding command line option.
+    The value specifies the name of the directory where the Qt libraries will be found.
+By default the location of the Qt libraries being built against is used.
+If Qt libraries to be included by running :program:`pyqt-bundle` are to be used then the value should be :file:`Qt/lib`.
+There is also a corresponding command line option for :program:`sip-wheel`.

 **tests-dir**
-    TODO
+    The value is the name of the directory, relative to the directory containing :file:`pyproject.toml`, containing any external test programs.
+    The default value is :file:`config-tests`.

 Bindings Sections